tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 In the `Specifications` the phrase "interpreted as" SHOULD BE interpreted by Implementers to mean:

-1. where Darwin Core (Wieczorek et al. 2012) data are serialized as strings, but the Test refers to data as numeric or other non-string data type, can the string value be cast into the target data type in the language of `Implementation` (e.g., "1" as the integer 1), **or**
+1. where Darwin Core (Wieczorek et al. 2012) data are serialized as strings, but the Test refers to data as numeric or other non-string data type, can the string value be cast into the target data type in the language of implementation (e.g., "1" as the integer 1), **or**
 2. matching a representation of a value unambiguously onto a controlled vocabulary (e.g., ‘WGS84’ to ’EPSG:4326’), **or**
 3. interpreting the representation of a numeric value (e.g., a Roman numeral) as a number (e.g., an integer).